A Good Home Remedy

 I put together an extensive list of home remedies for head lice gathered from various sources.
 Most of them call for applying the remedy, covering the head in a snug disposable shower cap for a period of time, and then washing the hair thoroughly.
 Some of the oil-based remedies can be hard to wash out.

 I have not tried ANY of these remedies.
-(Because the enzyme shampoo worked like a charm for my kids.
-I keep two bottles in my medicine cabinet at the ready.)
+(Because enzyme shampoo worked like a charm for my kids the first time they got lice; and Licefreee worked even faster when they got it again a few years later.
+I keep both in my medicine cabinet at the ready.)